-The stress test applies to any Canadian who’s applying for a mortgage or switching lenders at mortgage renewal time.
+It applies to all people in Canada who are applying for a mortgage or switching lenders at mortgage renewal time.
 This includes both high-ratio and conventional mortgages.
-However, only federally regulated lenders are required to administer the stress test, and that includes:
+However, only federally regulated lenders are required to administer the test, and that includes:

 - Trust companies

 - Monoline lenders

 - Loan companies